ocsf/ocsf-java-tools/docs/translation-rules.md

 ### upcase

-Converts a string to all-upper-case letters.
+Converts a string to ALL-UPPER-CASE letters.